naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Hornet Angry: WRONG!
 So so wrong.
 What do you even know about Pirates?
 You're not a sheep to the modern mainstream, are you Fakette!?
 ARE YOU?!

 Fake Shocked: Yeesh, taking it a bit personal there.
-I didn't even stated my perference.
+I didn't even stated my preference.

 Hornet Glare: So what?!
 It's personal when Ninjas are somehow the "in" to everyone now.